SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_J2K1_ENC_-_Module.md

 # Imagine Communications Selenio J2K1 ENC - Module

-The **Imagine Communications Selenio J2K1 ENC - Module** connector is a **DVE** that is generated from the **Imagine Communications Selenio J2K1 ENC** driver and contains the data for 1 encoder channel.
+The **Imagine Communications Selenio J2K1 ENC - Module** connector is a **DVE** that is generated from the **Imagine Communications Selenio J2K1 ENC** connector and contains the data for 1 encoder channel.

 ## About